Our core desire is to represent other attorneys in matters of grievance defense.

 Griffin has been living in Texas for over 40 years with his wife and two sons.
 He began his professional career in the banking industry until he attended law school in 1990.
 His experience as a bank executive gives him unique insights into the needs of his financial services clients.

 He is an active member of Rotary International, Sigma Chi Fraternity, and his community Church.
+He is on the Board of his law school, on the Advisory Board of UNT College of Music, and President of a non-profit charity based in Dallas known as Challenge Air for Kids.
 Griffin obtained his private pilot’s license in 1976 and his commercial pilot’s license in 2012.
-His hobbies include flying and walking his Labrador.
+His hobbies include flying and playing with his dachshunds.

 Our Office is Conveniently Located in Uptown Dallas Texas